+Important information you need to know about how the arrival process at Disneyland works including parking, security and how long it takes.
 My #1 tip I share over and over!
-Get to the parks before they open!
+Arrive at the parks before they open!
 Line up for rope drop and GO!
 You will get more done in the first few hours than most do all day!
 So you need to know how the whole arrival process works because it can take 30 minutes or more depending on crowds to get to the main gates.

 Here are some PRE-ARRIVAL things I like to mention.